 Processed Products Reporting Form

-Annual fishery processed products report.
+Annual fishery processed products reporting form.

 Supplemental Economic Survey Form

-This survey by NOAA Fisheries collects data on US firms that process fishery products in order to better understand the potential economic impacts of commercial fisheries management actions.
+This survey by NOAA Fisheries collects data on U.S. firms that process fishery products in order to better understand the potential economic impacts of commercial fisheries management actions.

 Lobster Trap Tag Order Form 2019

 Order federal lobster trap tags.
-Do not use this form if the address listed on your federal lobster permit is in Connecticut, Massachusetts, New Hampshire, or Rhode Island; or if you possess a State of Maine lobster license; or if you possess a New York lobster license and you elected Area 6 only.
+Do not use this trap tag order form if the address listed on your federal lobster permit is in Connecticut, Massachusetts, New Hampshire, or Rhode Island; or if you possess a State of Maine lobster license; or if you possess a New York lobster license and you elected Area 6 only.
 If any of these conditions apply to you, you must purchase your trap tags through your state.